dimitri-nicolo/calico/master/getting-started/kubernetes/index.md

 equipped with {{site.prodname}}.

 To access the {{site.prodname}} Manager web interface, navigate to `https://127.0.0.1:30003`.
-If you're not running this demo on the same system you'll log in from, instead run `kubectl proxy --port=8080` to provide the web application with access to the Kubernetes API, and navigate to the domain name of the system instead (still on port 30003).

 You should be able to log in , but won't yet be able to see or edit resources.
 To create some RBAC roles that allow full access to everyone, apply [this manifest]({{site.baseurl}}/{{page.version}}/getting-started/kubernetes/installation/hosted/essentials/demo-manifests/rbac-all.yaml).